apache/tvm-rfcs/rfcs/0020-project_api_extend_metadata.md

-like TVMC, since ah hoc tables would need to be created for each platform and for each project option available on the platform, allow one to map options data for their required or optional methods, default value, etc. Hence that alternative is impractical or hard maintain at best for syncing up with Project API updates (updating the tables to match Project API) would be necessary every a new option is added to a project.
+like TVMC, since ah hoc tables would need to be created for each platform and for each project option available on the platform, allow one to map options data for their required or optional methods, default value, etc. Hence that alternative is impractical or hard to maintain at best for syncing up with Project API updates (updating the tables to match Project API) would be necessary every time a new option is added to a project.